michedomingo/-holbertonschool-low_level_programming/0x00-hello_world/README.md

 * You are not allowed to use system
 * Your code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl

-### C
+### Shell Scripts
-* YAllowed editors: vi, vim, emacs
+* Allowed editors: vi, vim, emacs
-* YAll your scripts will be tested on Ubuntu 14.04 LTS
+* All your scripts will be tested on Ubuntu 14.04 LTS
-* YAll your scripts should be exactly two lines long ($ wc -l file should print 2)
+* All your scripts should be exactly two lines long ($ wc -l file should print 2)
-* YAll your files should end with a new line
+* All your files should end with a new line
-* YThe first line of all your files should be exactly #!/bin/bash
+* The first line of all your files should be exactly #!/bin/bash
 </details>

 <details><summary>Resources 💡</summary>